KristianVLynes/Projects/README.md

 # Projects
-Projects done either privately or in classes
+Projects i have completed either privately or in classes